wizeline/de-training1/gcloud/terraform/readme.md

 ### Executing Terraform script

+First of all, before running terraform, the GCP project needs to have a Service Account created, the deploy.sh script has instructions in there for creation, if needed.

 To create the GCP environment first needs to update **environment.tfvars** file with the desired values (number of alumns, naming of buckets, etc.), then go to folder `gcloud/scripts` and run the `deploy.sh` script.

 `./deploy.sh`